-Barcelona tops the rankings of smart cities in the world
+Barcelona, one of the top smart cities in the world

-Barcelona tops the rankings of smart cities in the world.
-The Catalan capital is the second smart city in the world after Singapore (Juniper Research, 2016).
-Catalonia, over and above the activity in its capital, is itself a pioneer in the adoption of smart solutions for urban management; with public and private initiatives developing internationally recognised strategies and municipal projects.
+Barcelona is a pioneer in the adoption of smart solutions for urban management, with public and private initiatives developing internationally recognised strategies and municipal projects.

-A smart city, according to the EU Parliament, is “a city seeking to address public issues via ICT based solutions on the basis of a multi-stakeholder, municipally based partnership”.
-Barcelona is the Mobile World Capital and has a powerful ICT sector that connects, facilitates and empowers all the multiple smart solutions, ranging from efficient energy systems and smart transit solutions (parking, public transport, etc.) to predictive security models or water usage solutions, not to mention telehealth and m-Health, improvement in tourism and commerce (computer systems, payment methods) or management in terms of learning and education.
+The city is the Mobile World Capital and has a powerful ICT sector that connects, facilitates and empowers all the multiple smart solutions, ranging from efficient energy systems and smart transit solutions (parking, public transport, etc.) to predictive security models or water usage solutions, not to mention telehealth and m-Health, improvement in tourism and commerce (computer systems, payment methods) or management in terms of learning and education.

 Smart City Expo World Congress